-Dr. Christopher J. Hall was recently selected to serve as the Interim President of Denmark Technical College, located in Denmark, South Carolina.
-He is the Dean of Business and Public Service at Central Carolina Technical College in Sumter, South Carolina.
+Dr. Christopher J. Hall currently serves as the Interim President of Denmark Technical College, located in Denmark, South Carolina.
+Most recently, he was the Dean of Business and Public Service at Central Carolina Technical College in Sumter, South Carolina.
 He served as the Academic Program Manager and Instructor for the Criminal Justice Technology Program for a little over thirteen years.
 In addition to his work at Central Carolina, he serves as a Reserve Deputy with Richland County Sheriff’s Department and is a Sergeant in the Provost Marshal’s Command of the South Carolina State Guard.
 Prior to teaching for Central Carolina, Hall taught at Denmark Technical College and he previously served as a corrections officer and training resource officer for the South Carolina Department of Corrections.

 Hall recently completed a Doctor of Management in Community College Policy and Administration Degree at University of Maryland University College.
 His dissertation, "Persistence and the Part-time Community College Student: The Forgotten Majority," is a game-changer in higher education.
 He holds a Master of Public Administration, with a concentration in Criminal Justice from Jacksonville State University, a Bachelor of Science in Criminal Justice and a Graduate Certificate of Higher Education Administration from the University of South Carolina.